November 1, 2020 – Dia de los Muertos

 Pfizer will ship 6.4 million does of vaccine across across all 50 states in December.
 Governors will distribute it to health care workers.

-Trump pardons General Flynn, who was awaiting sentencing for felony charges related to the Russia probe, and whom has become so rabid in speech and manner that he is barely recognizable.
+Trump pardons General Flynn, who was awaiting sentencing for felony charges related to the Russia probe, and whom has become so rabid in speech and manner that he is barely recognizable as a US 4-star general.
 Trump continues to press for overturning the election.
 “Conclusion” (of election) replaces “concede” as the endgame term Trump can live with.
 His advisors are pushing him towards transition, not for the sake of the country, but for the sake of his personal brand.
 Because Every Single Thing Is All About Him.

 Biden, in the meantime, gives a Thanksgiving address to the nation.
-Because that’s what a President does.
+Because that’s what a real president does.

 My mail delivery this week comes with an offer of a Thanksgiving plate delivered to my door, if I end up spending the holiday alone.
 I have the very best boss.

 - Global cases 60,719,579 / deaths 1,427,184